ysy96/webservice/README.md

 This is the backend code for a cloud native user management system implemented using Node.js, deployed on AWS for reliability and scalability.

 ## Infrastructure
+IoC using Cloud Formation
 https://github.com/ysy96/infrastructure

 ## Serverless
-https://github.com/ysy96/serverless
+Lambda function used to send emails to user https://github.com/ysy96/serverless

 ### Prerequisites